nitad54448/yappari-5-1/README.md

     smooth

 This will create new smoothed datasets with the same name and the prefix sm_.
-To transform a Zi in -Zi after reading a file that has -Zi
+To change the sign of Zi after reading a file that has -Zi (I always wondered why some softwares request -Zi in the datafile):

     negate_zi